 Small fillings are a standard recommendation for children of all ages who need dental work.
 Unlike adults, a child’s teeth can typically be filled with a smaller amount of material.
 This is because the size of a child’s mouth is smaller, and a smaller quantity of material is necessary to fill the space.

 Teething can be a harrowing experience for your child.
 They may have increased saliva production when they are teething, contributing to tooth decay.
 This is why you may be suggested to get teething rings.
 These toys will help your child bite down on something that can be helpful in the teething process.
-It may be hard to tell when your child has started to teethe, so pay attention to their reactions and behaviours.
+It may be hard to tell when your child has started to teethe, so pay attention to their reactions and behaviors.
 Teething may be very uncomfortable for your child, but taking these necessary precautions can make it a little easier.

 A tooth cleaning is an essential part of your child’s health.
 It is important to take your child in for a biannual cleaning, even if their permanent teeth have not come in.
 Visits to the dentist can stress the importance of good oral health early on in a child’s life.

-To ensure that your child’s mouth is healthy and their teeth are in the best condition possible, they may need extractions.
+To ensure that your child’s mouth is healthy, and their teeth are in the best condition possible, they may need extractions.
 Extractions are typically necessary if a tooth has broken off or has become so infected that it cannot be saved.

 Placing a retainer on your child can be a good idea.
 This will help keep their teeth in the appropriate alignment, which is especially important because, as a child, there is still a chance that their teeth will move.
-This chance is far less likely in adults, so the retainer is an excellent way to ensure their teeth stay in the proper alignment.
+This change is far less likely in adults, so the retainer is an excellent way to ensure their teeth stay in the proper alignment.
 As they grow older, they will take it out without difficulty.

 There is a specific medical term for a condition in babies’ mouths.
 The condition is called baby bottle tooth decay.
-This is characterized by the child drinking from a bottle or a sippy cup at a very young age, leading to teeth decay.
+This is characterized by the child drinking from a bottle or a sippy cup at a very young age, leading to tooth decay.
 This, of course, is very uncomfortable for your child, and you should ensure that your child does not suffer from it.
 Baby bottle tooth decay is preventable.
 You can help prevent it from happening by ensuring that your child does not drink from a bottle, or a sippy cup, at a young age.

 As a parent, you need to be sure that you take the necessary precautions by getting the best dental treatment for your child.
 You can do this by ensuring that your child always goes to the dentist for regular checkups and cleanings, ensuring that their teeth are always properly cleaned, and never drinking from a sippy cup.